Natetgmaxwell/ntgm/src/site/notes/Cards/Spinalis.md

 > down::

 > [!Definition] Definition
 > The Spinalis is a portion of the [[Cards/Erector spinae\|Erector spinae]], a bundle of muscles and tendons, located nearest to the spine.
-It is divided into three parts: Spinalis dorsi, spinalis cervicis, and spinalis capitis.
+It is divided into three parts: Spinalis dorsi, spinalis cervicis, and [[Cards/Spinalis capitis\|spinalis capitis]].

 ![Pasted image 20230416094957.png|350](/img/user/Extras/Images/Pasted%20image%2020230416094957.png)